Dokku: the small PaaS that never dies

 Dokku is an open-source PaaS designed to run on a single server, typically a VPS.
 Its proposition is to reproduce Heroku’s git push deployment flow: you configure a server with Dokku, add the git remote, push your code and Dokku builds a Docker image using Heroku buildpacks or your own Dockerfile, deploys it, configures HTTP routing with nginx or Caddy, and hands back a working URL.
 All in under a minute for small applications.

 The architecture is deliberately simple.
-Dokku isn’t a multi-node orchestrator and doesn’t pretend to be.
-It runs Docker containers on the local machine, manages their lifecycles, connects databases offered as plugins (PostgreSQL, MySQL, Redis, MongoDB and others), configures reverse proxy with automatic SSL via Let’s Encrypt, and offers a command-line interface and optional web panel for administration.
+Dokku isn’t a multi-node orchestrator.
+It runs Docker containers locally, manages their lifecycles, connects databases offered as plugins (PostgreSQL, MySQL, Redis, MongoDB), configures reverse proxy with automatic SSL via Let’s Encrypt, and offers a CLI and optional web panel.

 Why it survived the hype cycle

-Dokku’s survival in an ecosystem that has seen so many alternatives come and go (Deis, Flynn, Cloudron, Caprover with varying fortunes) is an interesting signal.
-There are three main reasons.
+Dokku’s survival in an ecosystem that has seen many alternatives appear and disappear responds to three main reasons:

-The first is focus.
-Dokku doesn’t try to grow in functionality to compete with Kubernetes or commercial PaaSes.
+- Disciplined focus — Dokku doesn’t try to grow in functionality to compete with Kubernetes or commercial PaaSes.
 It stays true to its original principle: a minimal PaaS that fits on a server.
-When competing projects tried to add clustering, multi-node high availability or enterprise features, they diluted their identity and lost the niche.
-Dokku has resisted that temptation and it has kept it useful for those who have the problem it solves.

-The second is Heroku compatibility.
-Because buildpacks are the same, an application that ran on Heroku typically runs on Dokku unchanged.
-That was a huge advantage when Heroku killed its free plan in 2022 and thousands of small projects sought alternatives: Dokku was the lowest-friction route.
-Much of the user base that arrived then is still there in 2025.
+- Heroku compatibility — Because buildpacks are the same, an application that ran on Heroku typically runs on Dokku unchanged.
+This was a huge advantage when Heroku killed its free plan in 2022.

-The third is community.
-Dokku has a small but stable community, with Jose Diaz-Gonzalez as main maintainer for many years.
-Release cadence is reasonable (roughly a minor version every two or three months), security issues are addressed quickly, and the discussion forum remains active.
-It isn’t Kubernetes’ explosive ecosystem, but it’s reliable.
+- Stable community — Dokku has a small but reliable community, with Jose Diaz-Gonzalez as main maintainer for many years.
+Release cadence is reasonable and security issues are addressed quickly.

 When Dokku pays off versus alternatives

-Versus Kubernetes, the difference in operational complexity is vast.
-Kubernetes in a managed cluster like GKE or EKS has high base cost (node billing, load balancer, container registry, storage) and a serious learning curve.
+Versus Kubernetes: the difference in operational complexity is vast.
+Kubernetes in a managed cluster has high base cost and a serious learning curve.
 For a low-traffic application, the cost-complexity to benefit ratio is absurd.
 Dokku solves 90% of what these applications need with 5% of the complexity.

-Versus commercial PaaSes like Fly.io, Railway or Render, the difference is cost and control.
-These services offer better developer experience and automatic horizontal scaling, but bill by usage with invoices that grow quickly as the application scales.
-For projects that want full data control, predictable costs, or European residency requirements not met by providers, a European VPS with Dokku is a pragmatic solution.
+Versus commercial PaaSes (Fly.io, Railway, Render): the difference is cost and control.
+These services offer better developer experience and automatic horizontal scaling, but bill by usage with invoices that grow quickly.
+For projects that want full data control, predictable costs, or European residency requirements, a European VPS with Dokku is a pragmatic solution.

 Typical installation and deployment

-The Dokku onboarding flow is clean.
-On a fresh Debian or Ubuntu VPS, you run the bootstrap script, create an app, create and link a database, set a domain, and enable Let’s Encrypt.
-From the local machine, you add a git remote and push.
+On a fresh Debian or Ubuntu VPS, run the bootstrap script, create an app, create and link a database, set a domain, and enable Let’s Encrypt.
+From the local machine, add a git remote and push.
 In three minutes the application is deployed, with connected database, configured domain and issued SSL certificate.
 That’s the flow Heroku made famous, reproduced faithfully.

 Honest limitations

-The fourth, subtler, is that Dokku doesn’t offer strong multi-tenant isolation.
-All applications on the server share the kernel and resources.
-For a team deploying its own applications, that’s fine; for offering hosting to third parties, it isn’t enough.
+- Multi-tenant isolation — all applications on the server share the kernel and resources.
+For offering hosting to third parties, it isn’t enough.

-My reading after using Dokku personally for several years and seeing it across client projects is that it’s an excellent tool for a well-defined set of cases.
-For a solo developer or a small team deploying several web applications with moderate traffic, Dokku is probably the best productivity-cost-control ratio that exists in 2025.
+My reading after using Dokku personally for several years is that it’s an excellent tool for a well-defined set of cases.
+For a solo developer or a small team deploying several web applications with moderate traffic, Dokku is probably the best productivity-cost-control ratio that exists.
 Neither Kubernetes nor commercial PaaSes beat it in that specific zone.

 For any other case, better alternatives exist.
-If you need real high availability, Kubernetes or Docker Swarm.
-If you need deployment to be maximally frictionless and cost doesn’t matter, Fly.io or Render.
-If the project is a single static page, Cloudflare Pages or Netlify.
-But that intermediate niche (few applications, moderate traffic, contained budget, data control) is large and Dokku remains the tacit king.
-The general lesson is that tools that survive long technology cycles aren’t the flashiest but the ones that solve a concrete problem without overreaching, and Dokku fits that description exactly.
+But that intermediate niche — few applications, moderate traffic, contained budget, data control — is large and Dokku remains the tacit king.
+The general lesson: tools that survive long technology cycles aren’t the flashiest but the ones that solve a concrete problem without overreaching.
 Ignoring its existence when evaluating options for a small project is a common mistake that ends up costing money and unnecessary complexity.